 - Make sure you bring your vaccination records with you to the doctor.

-If you are bitten or scratched and you have been vaccinated, you only need two vaccinations after the bite.
-These are usually available in other countries.
-Do you need vaccinations after your trip?
+If you are bitten or scratched and you have been vaccinated against rabies, you only need two vaccinations after the bite.
+These are often available in other countries.
+Do you need vaccinations after returning from trip?
 Please contact us.

 For vaccinations and information on travel and health, please visit Ease Travel Clinic & Health Support.